JoshAlvarado/FindSentiment-Twitter-Bot-With-TextBlob/README.md

 # FindSentiment Twitter Bot

-The source code for @FindSentiment created by Joshua Alvarado
+The source code for @FindSentiment created by Joshua Alvarado.
+An updated version using a sentiment analysis model will be uploaded soon.

 ## Working
 - Can successfully pull the 100 most recent tweets of any @mention